Elevenlabs AudioNative Player

 custom conversions

 The next step is to create a rule.
-When specifying the conversion parameters, you have options to choose from: URL, Referring Domain or Event Parameters.
+When specifying the conversion parameters, you have the option of choosing from URL, Referring Domain, or Event Parameters.

 custom conversions

 We use the URL when we have a unique purchase confirmation page.
 By choosing Referring Domain, you can track how much of your sales come from referring domains such as Google search.
-Event Parameters, on the other hand, will be a good option if you don’t have unique purchase confirmation pages for each product.
+Event Parameters, however, will be a good option if you don’t have unique purchase confirmation pages for each product.

 • If you select contains or doesn’t contain, type a portion of the URL in the text box that corresponds to the custom conversion, such as /thank-you-page

-• If you choose URL equals, copy and paste the exact URL that corresponds to the custom conversion into the text box.
-Include the full domain along with the string “https://www”.
+• If you choose URL equals, copy and paste the exact URL corresponding to the custom conversion into the text box.
+Include the full domain along with the string „https://www”.

-In order to maximize the ability to accurately monitor custom conversions, it is recommended to use the URL contains option and paste the smallest possible portion of the URL required to distinguish a specific page from other pages on your website.
+To maximize the ability to monitor custom conversions accurately, it is recommended that you use the URL contains option and paste the smallest possible portion of the URL required to distinguish a specific page from other pages on your website.

 If you want to add more rules, you can do so by clicking on the + sign.

-Optional at the very end, you can check the box next to the item “Enter conversion value” and then enter a value.
-Use this field, in a situation where the events within the custom conversion do not have a conversion value.
+Optionally, at the very end, you can check the box next to the item “Enter conversion value” and then enter a value.
+Use this field in a situation where the events within the custom conversion do not have a conversion value.

 Custom events

-In a situation where you are using custom events on your site, it is essential to use them to create custom conversions.
-This is the only way you can measure these events and optimize your campaigns for them.
+If you use custom events on your site, it is essential to create custom conversions.
+This is the only way to measure these events and optimize your campaigns.

-At the very beginning, you need to select the appropriate event by clicking “Select your category.”
+Initially, you must select the appropriate event by clicking „Select your category.”
 The next step, as before, is to create a rule.

 All URL traffic

 The last option for creating custom conversions is all traffic from URLs.
 These are defined by URL, referring domain or UTM parameters.
-A URL-based conversion will work well for tracking any confirmation pages, such as a subpage with a confirmation of a contact form submission.
-For custom conversions that are URL-based, keep in mind that the page must contain a pixel base code with a page display event.
+A URL-based conversion will work well for tracking confirmation pages, such as a subpage confirming a contact form submission.
+For URL-based custom conversions, keep in mind that the page must contain a pixel base code with a page display event.

 The final step, analogous to the rest of the cases, is to create a rule.